METHODS-Group/DRDMannTurb/paper/paper.md

 `DRDMannTurb` is a package which aims to create an easy-to-use framework to automatically generate turbulent wind fields to be used by scientist and engineers in their applications domains.

 `DRDMannTurb` is completely written in Python, with computationally powerful backend packages ('numpy', 'PyTorch') being used in its implementation.
 Our implementation allows for easy GPU-portability using `cuda`.
 This is an advantage compared to previously developed software packages that have implemented the Mann model but did not provide the source code (e.g. HAWC2).
-Finally, `DRDMannTurb` is designed to be more general-purpose, allowing it to be applied to a bronzer range of application, as well as be more accessible and with clear documentation.
+Finally, `DRDMannTurb` is designed to be more general-purpose, allowing it to be applied to a broader range of applications, as well as be more accessible and with clear documentation.

 # Results